Bhavik306/Starbucks_Anaysis_Dashboard/README.md

 ☕ Starbucks Sales Dashboard

-1. Project Title / Headline

-Starbucks Sales Analytics Dashboard
+1.Starbucks Sales Analytics Dashboard

 A dynamic and interactive Power BI dashboard designed to analyze Starbucks sales performance, customer purchasing patterns, product performance, and revenue trends.

-2. Short Description / Purpose
+2.Short Description / Purpose

 The Starbucks Sales Dashboard is an interactive Power BI report developed to provide a clear overview of sales performance and business trends.
 The dashboard helps analyze revenue, orders, product categories, store performance, and sales patterns to support data-driven business decisions.

-3. Tech Stack
+3.Tech Stack

 The dashboard was built using the following tools and technologies: